rufuspollock/rufuspollock.com/content/post/2018-02-24-solving-the-internet-monopolies-problem-google-facebook-etc.md

 - Increase compliance costs which burden less wealthy competitors disproportionately.
 In particular, increased compliance costs make it harder for new firms to enter the market.
 A classic example is the "right to be forgotten" which actually makes it harder for alternative search firms to compete with Google.
 - Make it harder to get (permitted) access to user data on the platform and it is precisely (user-permitted) read/write access to a platform's data that is the best chance for competition.
 In fact, it now gives monopolists the perfect excuse to deny such access: Facebook can now deny other competing firms (user-permitted) access to user data citing "privacy concerns".

-## An example of a misguided solution
+# An example of a misguided solution: build a new open-source decentralized social network

 Similarly, the idea sometimes put forward that we just need another open-source decentralized social network is completely implausible (even if run by Tim Berners-Lee).[^2]